4suredev/Page-Role-Restriction/README.md

 <li>Customizable styles</li>
 <li>Add custom css globally or per page</li>
 <li>Set custom rules and styles per page through option overrides</li>
+<li>Add a restriction schedule which will make the page accessible after the set date.
+Can be used to set a page as "coming soon"</li>
 </ul>